-There were about 10,600 jobs for Etcher or Engraver in 2016 (in the United States).
+In the United States, there were 10,600 jobs for Etcher or Engraver in 2016.
 There is little to no growth in job opportunities for Etcher or Engraver.
-The BLS estimates 1,300 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 1,300 job openings in this field each year.

 The states with the most job growth for Etcher or Engraver are Nevada, Arkansas, and North Dakota.
 Watch out if you plan on working in South Dakota, Massachusetts, or New Jersey.
 These states have the worst job growth for this type of profession.

 Average Etchers and Engravers Salary